Introduction: DIY Compost Recycling Bin

 - Add a base of garden waste.

-For example leaves, grass clippings, fallen branches (broken up into smaller pieces), wood chips, shredded paper.
+For example leaves, dried grass clippings, fallen branches (broken up into smaller pieces), wood chips, shredded paper.

 - Add kitchen waste.